AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-api-overview/preview-data-api.md

 ```

 ## `Get Data View Stored Data`
-Get stored data for the provided data view and index parameters with paging.
+Returns stored data for the provided data view and index parameters with paging.
 See [documentation on paging](xref:DataViewsQuickStartGetData#paging) for further information.

 ### Request
 ```text